chunhelilab/DRL/README.md

 # DRL
-DRL (Dimension Reduction of Landscape) is an approach to  reduce the dimensionality of a high-dimensional landscape.
+DRL (Dimension Reduction of Landscape) is an approach to reduce the dimensionality of a high-dimensional landscape (Xin Kang and Chunhe Li*,  A dimension reduction approach for energy landscape: Identifying intermediate states in EMT-metastasis network.
+Advanced Science, 8: 2003133 (2021).).
 This is a matlab implementation of DRL approach on a mouse embryonic stem cell (MESC) network.
 This network includes 26 interactions (regulations) and 15 components (12 genes and 3 signals).